There are very much two sides to this very important question.

 We all know these holidays we are talking about.
 The ones that fall into two categories.

 - You head to the travel agent (whether this is online or not) and book your package holiday with them.
 So, your flights, airport transfers, and accommodation (sometimes food depending on your board) are included.

-- You throw a dart into a map and decide your heading there.
-Ok, well maybe the dart throwing isn’t entirely accurate.
+- You throw a dart into a map and decide you’re heading there.
+Ok, well maybe the dart-throwing isn’t entirely accurate.

-But you decide that you want to head somewhere and you search the inter web for get the best hotel, flights, and airport transfers you can buy.
+But you decide that you want to head somewhere and you search the interweb for the best hotel, flights, and airport transfers you can buy.